mderijk/codenames/README.md

 ## Web application

-All relevant code for the web application can be found in the `website/` directory.
+All relevant code for the web application can be found in the `website` directory.
-To setup the web application in a new location, you should:
+To setup the web application in a new location, you will need to:
-- put all the files in the `website/` directory in the directory where you want to host the application
+- put all the files in the `website` directory in the directory where you want to host the application
-- generate the models that you want to use and place them in the server/data/ folder
+- generate the models that you want to use and place them in the `server/data` folder
 - place the trimmed lexicon files in `server/data/lexicons` if they were generated
-- create a virtual environment in the `server/venv` folder and install the gensim package (see below)
+- create a virtual environment in the `server/venv` folder and install the gensim package (see below for more detail)
 - configure the application by setting up the correct generators for each model in `server/codenames/generators_config.py` and adding servers to run the generators in `server/codenames/config.py`

 To start the application, simply run: